Azure/spark-cdm-connector/README.md

 **The Spark CDM Connector is currently in an early limited preview and is not recommended or supported for use in production applications.**

+To get started, please see: [Using Spark CDM Connector](documentation/overview.md)

 To report problems, ask questions or provide feedback please send mail to asksparkcdm@microsoft.com

 For more information about CDM see: https://docs.microsoft.com/en-us/common-data-model/